jpignata/blog/articles/server-sent-events.md

-In the long, long ago, to add real-time content to a web page your trusty hammer was a kludge of a JavaScript timer to poll an HTTP endpoint via XHR and manipulate the page when new data became available.
-Still common (and even [preferred by some](https://twitter.com/dhh/status/251005914344222720)), Ajax polling seems fairly inefficient.
+In the long, long ago, to add real-time content to a web page your only option was a kludge of a JavaScript timer to poll an HTTP endpoint via XHR and manipulate the page when new data became available.
+Still common (and even [preferred by some](https://twitter.com/dhh/status/251005914344222720)), Ajax polling seems inefficient at best and retrograde at worst.
 Every few seconds we have to spin up a TCP connection, send a full HTTP request, wait for the server to do some kind of work, and snarf back and parse an entire HTTP response.

-All of this redundant connections and chatter aren't free.
+All of these redundant connections and chatter aren't free.
 As more traffic moves to mobile clients these inefficiencies have real-world impact on users' device battery life and data transfer costs.
 Keepalive and `If-Modified-Since` or `ETag` request headers might help but your server is still tied up on each